Frequently Asked Questions

 Our advertised prices include the VAT element.
 The rental charge includes fully comprehensive insurance, breakdown, and general wear and tear.
 Also included is a 150 mile per day mileage allowance.
-A nominal charge of £5.00 is made for upto 250 miles, or £10.00 for over 250 per day.
+A nominal charge of £5.00 per 100 miles over the included daily allowance.

 Do I require a special license to drive a van?